Zuleta84/DAT250-experiment-3/README.md

 Experiment 1: MongoDB CRUD operations In this experiment i could work with MongoDB and how i can use this tool to work with database. in this experiment i could to work with all the MongoDB CRUD operations.
 I learned to work with functions in the diefrents examples that the MongoDB tutorials ofered The screenshots are in the issues item.

 Experiment 2: Aggregation the agretation experiment like the map reduce are very important to learned MOngoDB is a very easy tool and is nosql database system allows the user the code define the schema. the problem i had with this experiment was to try to development my own function / operation and i think this wasnt easy to me. i did but no was really good like i were expected.
+I chossed the agregation method like Mongo DB recomended i think as usefull but dificult for me.

 the screenshots are in the issues item.